zero731/dsc-model-fit-linear-regression-lab-onl01-dtsc-ft-070620/README.md

 ## Perform stepwise selection

 The code for stepwise selection is copied below.
+Use this code provided on your preprocessed Boston Housing Data.

 ```python